aegif/NemakiWare/README.md

   * There are action buttons next to a content in the explore list.
 There actions may be different for each content and each user because an action requires its permission.
   * Custom properties(or Aspects) are available in addition to CMIS basic properties.
 Administrator defines custom properties in the server `<NemakiWare_Home>/nemakiware/src/main/resources/base_model.yml` and user can attach them to an object as he/she likes.
   * Edit page shows updatable properties and new version upload for a document.
 CheckOut/CheckIn is not available now (although, in fact, it is implemented in the server as beta version).
   * NemakiWare implements permissions for each content as ACL, which is supported by CMIS.
-CMIS default permission is cmis:read, cmis:write and cmis:all.
-In addtion, NemakiWare allows custom permission described in `<NemakiWare_Home>/nemakiware/src/main/resources/custom_permission.yml`.
-Specify "base" permission and custom allowable action as "permissionMapping".
+CMIS default permission is `cmis:read`, `cmis:write` and `cmis:all`.
+In addtion, NemakiWare allows custom permissions described in `<NemakiWare_Home>/nemakiware/src/main/resources/custom_permission.yml`.
+Specify the "base" permission and modify it by adding custom allowable actions in "permissionMapping".
 As custom permission feature is still beta version, it might not work as expected.
   * Search form is situated on the top of the window.
 Only simple search is supported now.
 A query goes to search name and full text for both document and folder.

 * Navigation